 I have been writing Tech Rap articles for the Como Audio blog for three years without a break, so Tech Rap will be on hiatus next month.
 I will see you back here in November with a brand-new Tech Rap.
 I cannot believe I just used the word “November” already.

 As always, thank you for being a loyal Como Audio Tech Rap reader, and keep enjoying the music.

 Harry Connick Jr

 Jerry Lee Lewis

 Como Audio General Manager Peter Skiera lives in southern MA, worked in radio broadcasting throughout New England, and also worked for Cambridge SoundWorks, B&W Loudspeakers, and Tivoli Audio for 15 years before joining Como Audio as V.P. of Product Development.
-If you have any comments about or suggestions for a Tech Rap topic, Peter can be reached directly at firstname.lastname@example.org
+In addition to Tech Rap, Peter also writes for his pwn blog, www.RecommendedStations.com.
+He can be reached directly at email@example.com